itsblake10/itsblake10/README.md

 <p align="left">I'm a software developer passionate about building scalable, efficient, and creative web apps.
 I specialize in HTML, CSS, JavaScript, React.js, Node.js, Express.js, and MongoDB, with experience working with REST APIs and managing projects using Git and GitHub.

 Here, you'll find projects that highlight my skills in frontend and backend development.
-I'm always exploring new technologies and looking for opportunities to collaborate and grow as a developer.<br><br>✨ Started Coding: 2023<br>📚 Currently Learning: Typescript<br>🎯 Learning Next: Angular, Vue</p>
+I'm always exploring new technologies and looking for opportunities to collaborate and grow as a developer.<br><br>✨ Started Coding: 2023<br>📚 Currently Learning: NextJS, Typescript<br>🎯 Learning Next: Angular</p>

 ###